All You Need to Know about Europe General Data Protection Regulation (GDPR) and Its Impact to Singapore Companies

-General Data Protection Regulation (GDPR) – the new data protection law in Europe that came into effect in May 2018 has reshaped the data protection landscape for businesses across Europe and worldwide.
-GDPR replaces the Data Protection Directive (a previous data protection regulation from 1995), strengthening the data rights of European Union (EU) residents as well as harmonising the data protection law across the EU.
+General Data Protection Regulation (GDPR) is the new data protection law in Europe that came into effect in May 2018.
+It has reshaped the data protection landscape for businesses across Europe and worldwide.
+GDPR replaces the Data Protection Directive (a previous data protection regulation from 1995), strengthening the data rights of the European Union (EU) residents as well as harmonizing the data protection law across the EU.

 What is GDPR?

-The GDPR was first adopted by the European Parliament in April 2016 and came into effect on 25 May 2018.
-As the name implies, the GDPR is a regulation that mandates businesses and organisations to safeguard the personal data and privacy of EU residents, even if the data collection and process is done outside of the EU.
+The European Parliament first adopted the GDPR in April 2016.
+However, it came into effect on 25 May 2018.
+As the name implies, the GDPR is a regulation that mandates businesses and organizations to safeguard the personal data and privacy of EU residents, even if the data collection and process is done outside of the EU.
 On top of that, the newly enforced regulation regulates the exportation of personal data outside the EU.
 It will also affect companies outside of the region.
-Every company will need to follow this regulation if they offer services or goods, or monitor the behaviour of, EU citizens.
+Every company will need to follow this regulation if they offer services or goods, or monitor the behavior of EU citizens.

-The newly implemented data protection regulation imposes uniform law in all 28 EU member states – EU members only have to comply with one standard.
-The GDPR’s bar is set high and wide – it covers privacy rights, data security, and data control.
+This latest data protection regulation imposes uniform law in all 28 EU member states – EU members only have to comply with one standard.
+The GDPR’s bar is high and wide – it covers privacy rights, data security, and data control.
 Likewise, it also looks after governance.
-The violation of GDPR will result in a hefty fine penalty on organisations due to inappropriate handling or misuse of personal data.
-From the consumer’s perspective, GDPR has given them the control over their data.
+The violation of GDPR will result in a hefty fine penalty on organizations due to inappropriate handling or misuse of personal data.
+From the consumer’s perspective, GDPR has given them control over their data.
 This is because there’s more transparency.
-They can have a good idea about what data businesses/organisations collect about them.
+They can have a good idea about what data businesses/organizations collect about them.
 Besides that, they will also be able to control how organizations use the data.

-Let us zero in on the new obligations being introduced by this legislation:
+Let us zero in on the new obligations as per this legislation:

 a) Data control